watacoso/hlab/docs/_docs/node.md

 Cluster nodes will be configured as NTP clients using NTP server running in `gateway` See ["NTP Configuration instructions"](/docs/gateway/#ntp-server-configuration).

-NTP configuration in cluster nodes has been automated using ansible role **ricsanfre.ntp**
+NTP configuration in cluster nodes has been automated using ansible role **watacoso.ntp**

 ### iSCSI configuration.